rrooggiieerr/esphome-axaremote/README.md

 - External power supply

 The AXA Remote component depends on the ESPHome UART component.
 The ESP8266 has a software emulated UART which has shown to be quite flaky.
-It is recomended to use a micro controller with a hardware UART, like the ESP32, for increased accuracy.
+It is recommended to use a micro controller with a hardware UART, like the ESP32, for increased accuracy.

 ### Wiring